Ian Powell (businessman): Early life and education

 Born in 1956 in Coseley, Powell attended High Arcal Grammar School and then studied economics at Wolverhampton Polytechnic, graduating with a BA in 1977.

 Career

 In 1977, Powell joined the professional services firm Price Waterhouse (later PricewaterhouseCoopers) as a trainee.
 He worked in assurance until 1986, when he moved to the firm's Business Recovery Services division.
 Made partner in 1991, he sat on the firm's UK management board from 2006 to 2008.
 In 2008, he became its senior partner and chairman.
 He left these roles and PwC in June 2016.

 In January 2017, Powell was appointed chairman of Capita.

 Other positions

 Powell has been chairman of Police Now since 2016.
 He has also been on the board of trustees of The Old Vic theatre since 2016 and the board of London First since 2018.

 Recognition

 In 2010, Powell received an honorary Doctor of Business Administration (DBA) degree from the University of Wolverhampton.
 He was knighted in the 2017 New Year Honours for "services to professional services and volunteer service".

+Personal life

+Powell is married, with four children.